agentsea/toolfuse/README.md

     resp = browser.use(action, **args)
 ```

-Tools can be used locally or spun up on a server and used remotely.
+Tools can be used locally or spun up on a server and used remotely (In progress)

 ## Share (In progress)